Walton Group: Controversies

-In April 2024, Walton was accused of promoting LGBTQ+ rights after sponsoring a drama show called Rupantor.
+In April 2024, Walton was accused of promoting LGBTQ rights in Bangladesh after sponsoring a drama show called Rupantor.
 In response, on 16 April, the company apologized and released a statement saying they were unaware of the content of the show, and sent a legal notice to the agency 'Local Bus Entertainment' for airing the show, stating it was a breach of contract.

 Subsidiaries

 The conglomerate comprises one public traded and over ten privately held companies.